Figuring out how to save energy at home is a wonderful way to save money and take care of the planet.

 Some people cover their windows with bubble wrap for additional insulation; I haven’t personally tried that, but if you already have the supplies you may want to experiment.

 How About You?

 How do you save energy?
-We’d love to hear your tips over at the Money Diet Community Facebook group.
+We’d love to hear your tips in the comments below or over at the Money Diet Community Facebook group.

 P.S.
 If you use Pinterest to save ideas, here’s a handy pin:

 Grateful thanks to Matthew Henry at Unsplash for the use of the pug photo above!